-Below is a daily scripture reading plan with some practical suggestions to help you get started in your next step of growth in spiritual rhythms.
-Use this scripture reading plan and suggestions this week.
+Below is a scripture reading plan for the week with some practical suggestions to help you grow in the spiritual rhythm of fasting.

-1. Matthew 3:18-4:11-Reflect on Jesus' experience of fasting.
+1. Matthew 4:1-11-Reflect on Jesus' experience of fasting.

 2. Deuteronomy 8-Notice the grace of hunger and the danger of plenty.